Tolentine Hall, Room 103

 If a faculty member believes that a student has committed an academic integrity violation, the faculty member shall, under normal circumstances, notify the student, allowing the student an opportunity to respond.
+Following this initial communication with the student, all subsequent communications by the student or parent go to the dean (or designee).
 Faculty members who have questions about whether an incident constitutes an academic integrity violation are urged to consult with their chair, dean, or with the chair of the Academic Integrity Board.
-If the faculty member continues to believe that a violation has occurred, the faculty member assigns an appropriate grade, typically an F for the course, an F for the assignment, or some other grade that the faculty member judges appropriate (in the School of Business, all faculty members assign a grade of zero to any work in violation of the Code).
-At the sole discretion of the faculty member, the faculty member may also offer the student an opportunity to redo the work or complete an alternate or additional piece of work.
-The faculty member must report in writing to his or her chair or program director that an academic integrity violation has occurred.
+If the faculty member continues to believe that a violation has occurred, the faculty member assigns an appropriate grade penalty.
+The instructor may impose a grade penalty up to and including failure in the course.
+In the School of Business, all faculty members assign a grade of zero to any work in violation of the Code.
+At the sole discretion of the faculty member, the faculty member may offer the student an opportunity to redo the work or complete an alternate or additional piece of work.
+If the faculty member assigns a grade penalty, the faculty member must report in writing to his or her dean (or designee) and chair or program director that an academic integrity violation has occurred.
 A form is available for reporting violations or faculty members may write a letter.
 The letter should give a brief account of the matter and, where appropriate, should include copies of the assignment and other documentary evidence.
-The faculty member may also make a recommendation as to whether the violation should be treated as a Class I violation or as a Class II violation.
+The faculty member must also make a recommendation to the dean (or designee) as to whether the violation should be treated as a Class I violation or as a Class II violation.
 Typically, violations of the Academic Integrity Code are treated as Class I violations, but in cases which are less serious or where there are mitigating circumstances, the violation may be treated as a Class II violation.

-When the faculty member’s dean receives the report, the dean reviews the case.
-If the dean has questions about the case, the dean may request further consultation with the student, the faculty member, or the chair.
-Unless the faculty member wishes to withdraw the case at this point, the faculty member's dean makes a determination of the level of the violation (whether Class I or Class II), giving serious weight to the recommendation of the faculty member and chair.
-If a student has previously received a violation (either Class I or Class II), then all subsequent violations will normally be held to be Class I violations.
+When the faculty member’s dean (or designee) receives the report, the dean (or designee) reviews the case.
+If the dean (or designee) has questions about the case, the dean (or designee) may request further consultation with the student, the faculty member, or the chair.
+Unless the faculty member wishes to withdraw the case at this point, the faculty member’s dean (or designee) makes a determination of the level of the violation (whether Class I or Class II), giving serious weight to the recommendation of the faculty member.
+If a student has previously received a violation, (either Class I or Class II), then all subsequent violations will normally be held to be Class I violations.

-If the student denies that an academic integrity offense has occurred, the faculty member's dean will refer the matter to the Chair of the Board of Academic Integrity, with notification of this to the other parties.
+If the student denies that an academic integrity offense has occurred, the dean (or designee) will refer the matter to the Chair of the Board of Academic Integrity, with notification of this to the other parties.

-Once it has been determined that a violation has occurred (either by admission of the student or by a decision of the panel) the faculty member's dean sends a notification to all parties.
-At this point, the case is turned over to the student’s dean.
-The student’s dean will supervise a program of education and reflection on the meaning and importance of academic integrity.
+If the student accepts responsibility, the faculty member's dean (or designee) sends a notification to all parties.
+If the student is found responsible by the panel hearing the appeal, then the Chair of the Board of Academic Integrity sends a notification to all parties.
+Once it has been determined that a violation has occurred, the case is turned over to the student’s dean (or designee).
+The student’s dean (or designee) will supervise a program of education and reflection on the meaning and importance of academic integrity.
 This may include any or all of the following: written exercises; participation in an academic integrity educational program supervised by the college; or community service.
 If this program is not carried out within the timelines specified by the dean and to the dean’s satisfaction, the dean will impose a judicial hold on the student’s records (and inform the student that such a hold has been placed).
 This will prevent the student from registering for courses or graduating until the conditions imposed by the dean have been satisfied.
-The student's dean may also impose or recommend additional disciplinary penalties.
+The student's dean (or designee) may also impose or recommend additional disciplinary penalties.

-A student who has two Class I violations of the academic integrity code will be reviewed by his or her dean.
-The dean will review the student’s file and also consult with other academic deans if one or more of the cases occurred in another college.
+A student who has two Class I violations of the academic integrity code will be reviewed by his or her dean (or designee).
+The dean (or designee) will review the student’s file and also consult with other academic deans if one or more of the cases occurred in another college.
 Absent extenuating or mitigating circumstances, the student will be dismissed from the University and a record of the reason for the dismissal will be retained in the student’s permanent file and will appear on the student’s official transcript.
-At the sole discretion of the dean, the student may be suspended or put on probation instead of dismissed, with or without a permanent indication on the transcript.
+At the sole discretion of the dean (or designee), the student may be suspended or put on probation instead of dismissed, with or without a permanent indication on the transcript.

 Materials on academic integrity violations will be retained in the files until the student graduates or otherwise severs all relationship with the University.
 If there is no indication of an academic integrity violation on the student’s transcript, the files will be removed and destroyed.
 If there is an indication on the student’s transcript, the files will be retained.